My Story: Chapter 3: I learn to write

 Synchronicity (German: Synchronizität) is a concept, first introduced by analytical psychologist Carl Jung, [1920] which holds that events are "meaningful coincidences" if they occur with no causal relationship yet seem to be meaningfully related.

 Northern soul is a type of mid-tempo and uptempo heavy-beat soul music (of mainly African American origin) that was popularized in Northern England from the mid 1960s onwards).
 I loved it and would dance week in, week out.
 My love of Northern Soul extended, into my mid-teens and the Mecca Locarno ballroom Wakefield.
 On stage, one week; Junior Walker on his knees, lying flat, saxophone screaming as he sings, I’m a soul man, with his All Stars.
 Every Thursday was soul night, bus, or lift, there and last bus home.
 Being big for my age, no-one questioned me when ordering a pint, not really for the alcohol, just a refueling and rest stop, before hitting the floor again.
 The dance floor was full of pure magic, cool dudes, gliding over the ballroom floor, sassy lasses, jiving with them, up, down, over the shoulder.
 I always danced alone, I would focus on their feet, legs and hips yet, at the same time, try and copy their moves.
 Slowly the rhythm began to flow and away I went.
 I also went to another soul disco, Tamla Motown heaven, Sunday afternoons, in Castleford, old cinema, opposite entrance to station, loved it.
 I spent every summer in Bridlington [Brid] from seven to seventeen, we had a caravan on Southcliffe.
 Just south of the harbor entrance is the Spa Theater, a magnificent Victorian ballroom with balconies, bars and ....
 A Northern Soul day every Sunday from lunchtime onwards.
 Over 18's only but no one questioned me.
 I discovered leather soled shoes could glide over the parquet floor, I was truly in heaven.
-One Saturday, I was leaping about to, 'All right now, baby baby, it's all right now'.
+One Saturday, in the Spa Bridlington, I was leaping about to, 'All right now, baby baby, it's all right now'.
 Paul Rodgers, Simon Kirk, Andy Frazer, and Paul Kossoff, were playing live six feet in front of me.
 The little-known band, 'Free' had just released what would become one of the worlds most played songs, Wriggles Spearmint chewing gum theme song even.
 I just had to dance, still do.
 Its how I met my wife …

 I would normally pop across the road for a bag of chips, loads of scraps and tomato ketchup, before walking home, but I felt anxious.
 It wasn’t unusual to be bullied by complete strangers; came with having a famous dad, this time I knew, there more was to follow.
 The scout master drove me the quarter mile to home, 17 Alexander Road.
 As we rounded the bend, just before home, there sat the three lads.
 My heart was thumping, knees shaking as his headlights caused them to jump standing.
 They stared at us and walked away.

-My Weekend.
-Friday, and home from school, seconds before, 4pm.
+“My Weekend started Friday, home from school, seconds before, 4pm.
 Dad is waiting; car packed, sleeping bags, food, bright yellow waterproof jacket and trousers, fill the back seats, as I climb into the passenger seat.
 We arrive on the quayside, Bridlington harbour, two hours later.
 We eat fish, chips and mushy pears, wrapped in old newspaper, with a wooden fork and our fingers.
-We step onboard a grubby, but solid feeling, motorboat, moored at the end of a pontoon in the centre of the harbour.
+We step onboard a grubby, but solid feeling, motorboat, Cass Lass, moored at the end of a pontoon in the centre of the harbour.
 I climb down a short flight of steps into the saloon with wooden floor and lots of brass, a chart table, wheel and instruments.
 Forward of the saloon, over a thin, nine inch high step, in the floor, through a heavy door, is our cabin.
 Bunk beds, with a canvas cloth, hanging over the sides.
 I pick up the end.
 A man shouts, ‘lee cloths, you tie yourself into bed with them’.
 I drop my sleeping bag and duffle bag on the top bunk.
 Opposite is a door, ‘that’s the heads’, the man shouts again. ‘its where you shit, shower and puke’.
 I’m dressed in yellow oil-skins, life jacket and hooked onto a steel ring, sat in the cockpit as three men sort the lines.
 The sound of twin, 300 horse power, Perkins, diesel engines made a throaty sound around the harbor, echoing off the outer walls, as the tide was still low.
 We bounce across the waves as we power into the North Sea, I remember the lighthouse at Spern Head, mouth of the river Humber with its characteristic, Fl W 15s.Oc RW, light sequence, away on our starboard side.
 Across the Wash, lights of Great Yarmouth, casting a haze of light pollution above the town.
 Below decks, into my sleeping bag and fall into a deep sleep for four hours.
 It’s 0500 as we enter the river Thames.
 The captain points out the sunken ammunition ship at the entrance to the river Medway.
 He says, ‘still full of live ammunition, it would destroy every window in Southend if it went off,’ Southend Pier is to starboard.
 We continue up the Thames, the tide now in our favor.
 We pass cargo ships, liners, docks, more docks and then Tower Bridge, gleaming like a jewel in the crown, comes slowly into view as we leave Greenwich behind.
 Out boat is tied to a buoy, its, 0800 and two hours before the rising tide allows us sufficient water to go through the lock into St Katharine Docks, where we will moor.
 We catch a train to Wembley to watch rugby and spend Saturday evening, walking across tower bridge, stopping to gaze at the Tower of London in all its glory, before a meal in the docks.
 Early night and sail back to Bridlington on Sunday.”

 Notes: